matthewhall78/hello-world/coverLetter.md

 * On each of these teams there have been opportunities to coach and encourage team members who may have untapped potential to strive for greater achievement.
 * In some cases I have chosen to negotiate with a contract delivery manager to provide alternate resources
 * On one project as a Business Portfolio Manager we chose to end a contract and pivot to an agile approach resulting faster feedback cycles, producing better outcomes for the business area and its clients
+* While a Scrum Master I challenged our product owner in a friendly way to establish a new positive relationship with the Fuel Suppliers who were lobbying against the legislation that led to this products development.
+Much to the surprise of our Product Owner the Fuel Supplier staff were happy to collaborate with us in the development of the product.

-## Experience building relationships with multiple jurisdictions, stakeholders, and private sectors:  _5 years experience_
+## Experience building relationships with multiple jurisdictions, stakeholders, and private sectors:  _3 years experience_
+> 2 years experience as a Product Owner on the Common Service Showcase Team
-* On the Common Service Showcase Team the majority of my communication involves planning ahead to identify the stakeholder relationships to establish and the partnerships to create and leverage in order to achieve the product vision.
-Carrying out these communications often involves creative use of tools and communication channels.
-Some of the relationships I have established include:
+* Planning ahead to identify the stakeholder relationships to establish and the partnerships to create and leverage in order to achieve the product vision
+* Carrying out these communications often involves creative use of tools and communication channels
+* Some of the relationships I have established include:
 	* Other teams who are building common components
 	* Governance level sponsors and directors who influence the adoption and funding of what we are building
 	* Business Portfolio Managers who have awareness of many existing products and connections to business areas